-Conclusions
+Conclusion

-It is recommended to carry out systematic studies with multiple larvae from each district in dry and rainy seasons to determine the haplotypes present in the different seasons.
-This would make it possible to understand the genetic diversity, the speed of propagation and the genetic flow of natural populations.
-These analyzes would not only provide an evolutionary perspective of the populations of vector , but they would also be a key tool to design and optimize control strategies that can slow the spread of diseases transmitted by arbovirus vectors.
+Systematic studies with multiple larvae from each district in the dry and rainy seasons are recommended to determine the haplotypes present in the different seasons.
+This analysis would increase the understanding of the genetic diversity, speed of reproduction and genetic flow of natural mosquito populations.
+These analyses provide not only an evolutionary perspective on vector populations but also a key tool for designing and optimizing control strategies that can slow the spread of diseases transmitted by arbovirus vectors.